-Graham has extensive experience of public law and is frequently involved in challenges arising out of criminal investigations, commercial judicial review and proceedings arising out of the conduct of elections.
+Graham has extensive experience of public law and is frequently involved in challenges arising out of criminal investigations and commercial judicial review.

 Graham is often asked to provide strategic advice to clients who are subject to investigation, especially those which give rise to issues involving both civil and criminal law.

 “He has a commanding presence while being quite friendly and laid back about things.
 It is clear that the court appreciates that he knows exactly what he is doing.”
 (Chambers & Partners 2018)

 “He produces really beautiful written work, so much so that he often wins an argument in a case before it gets into court.”
 (Chambers & Partners 2018)